Lack of leaders may undermine Hong Kong protests in 'long game'

 But protesters on the streets, while united in their calls for full democracy for Hong Kong, are split over tactics.

 "Occupy Central is already dead and what's happening now is the Umbrella Revolution.
-It is a citizen-involved revolution and it's not organised by any political parties."
+It is a citizen-involved revolution and it's not organized by any political parties."

 "Hong Kong people want real freedom and real democracy," Benny Tai, a law professor and OCLP founder, told the second press conference.